Ted Bundy Tapes on Netflix turned me into a terrified teen again

 Conversations with a Killer: The Ted Bundy Tapes is fascinating true-crime fanatics all over social media, but the new docuseries makes me want to look over my shoulder like I did during Bundy's reign of terror.

 Growing up in Colorado, I remember adults gasping about the serial killer who managed to not only murder young women, but escape jail twice.
-Bundy had me so terrified that even when I knew he was in custody, I barely slept, made sure to walk in crowds of people at the mall and had friends walk me home from school.
+Bundy had me so terrified that even when I knew he was in custody, I barely slept (even with the lights on), made sure to walk in crowds of people at the mall and had friends walk me home from school.

 Tales of Bundy outsmarting the state police and the FBI made him more of a mystery to me.
 How could he kill so many women, get caught and still manage to flee so easily?